-As part of the European Commission’s Action Plan on financing sustainable growth of March 2018 (the “Action Plan”), Regulation (EU) 2019/2088 on Sustainable Finance Disclosure Regulation (SFDR) aims to provide greater transparency on the degree of sustainability of financial products to actually channel private investment towards sustainable investments.
-Its phase-in implementation started from 10 March 2021.
+As part of the European Commission’s Action Plan on financing sustainable growth of March 2018, Regulation (EU) 2019/2088 on Sustainable Finance Disclosure Regulation (SFDR) aims to provide greater transparency on the degree of sustainability of financial products to channel private investment towards sustainable investments.
 Some of the EU taxonomy requirements will also help to achieve this purpose by requiring those financial products to disclose to what extent they invest in environmentally sustainable economic activities.
+The phase-in implementation of SFDR started from 10 March 2021.

-The SFDR defines and introduces transparency requirements on financial products’ characteristics that can be used and compared to assess their degree of sustainability:
+The Sustainable Finance Disclosure Regulation (SFDR) defines and introduces transparency requirements on financial products’ characteristics that can be used and compared to assess their degree of sustainability.

 - Consideration of sustainability risks that are risks of loss of value of underlying assets due to environmental or social events;

 - Sustainable investments in economic activities that contribute to environmental or social objectives.
 They include investments in EU-taxonomy eligible economic activities;

 - Consideration of Principal Adverse Impacts (PAI) on sustainability factors, which are the negative effects on environmental, social and employee matters as well as respect for human rights, anti-corruption and anti-bribery resulting from an investment decision.

 Scope of SFDR – Sustainable Finance Disclosure Regulation